Moscow Biennale

 The Moscow Biennale of Contemporary Art is one of the most important Russian cultural events and was founded in 2003.

 First Moscow Biennale of Contemporary Art

-The First Moscow Biennale of Contemporary Art (January 28 – February 28, 2005) caused great response both in Russia and abroad.
-The main exhibition “Dialectics of Hope” included projects by 41 artists from 22 countries and represented art that focuses on one of the most fundamental experiences of a modern human being: hope.
+The First Moscow Biennale of Contemporary Art (January 28 – February 28, 2005) caused a great response in Russia and abroad.
+The main exhibition, “Dialectics of Hope,” included projects by 41 artists from 22 countries and represented art that focused on one of the most fundamental experiences of modern human beings: hope.
 The main project was realised at the former Lenin Museum, near the Red Square.
-The Biennale's special projects and parallel program numbered over 50 exhibitions of Russian actual art as well as European, American and Asian visual artists.
+The Biennale's special projects and parallel program numbered over 50 exhibitions of Russian actual art and European, American and Asian visual artists.
 Curators (main project): Joseph Backstein, Daniel Birnbaum, Iara Boubnova, Nicolas Bourriaud, Rosa Martinez and Hans Ulrich Obrist.